FSzczepanski/Fortfrem/README.md

 **Fortfrem** is made for  **bargain hunters!** who love great shopping **Fortfrem** is opportunity to find best promotions available for you!
-**Fortfrem** will notify you if some promotion matches your personalisation raises!
+**Fortfrem** will notify you if some promotion matching your personalisation appears!
 More information soon!

  * Realized by 3 programmers -Konrad, Anna and Filip.